-In Bhagavata Purana, it is mentioned that whenever evil triumphs over good, darkness take over light, and tyranny rules over justice, and Lord Vishnu will reincarnate on earth to restore Dharma and guide the people in the right path.
+Bhagavata Purana mentions that whenever evil triumphs over good, darkness takes over the light, tyranny rules over justice, and Lord Vishnu reincarnates on earth to restore Dharma and guide the people on the right path.

 Even though there are innumerable incarnations of the Lord Vishnu, some of the important ones are mentioned in the Srimad Bhagavatam Canto 1 chapter 3.

 Altogether, Vishnu has reincarnated 23 times, and every time, he’s taken a different form.
 It is predicted that he will appear one last time at the end of Kaliyuga, making the number 24.